tosdr/tosback-versions/Strava/Privacy Policy.md

 Strava Privacy Policy
 ---------------------

-This policy is effective December 15, 2020.
-[The previous Privacy Policy can be found here](https://www.strava.com/legal/privacy_old).
+Effective Date: December 15, 2020

 Your privacy is very important to us.
 Before we get to the details, check out our Privacy Label to see a summary of our privacy practices.
 Click on the links to learn more and read the full policy below.